avielgoh/WDI-Project-1-Tic-Tac-Toe/README.md

 ###### The way that I approached and solved this problem is as follows:

-1. Define 3 arrays for each row (i.e. `rowA`, `rowB` and `rowC`) that contained 3 empty strings each
+1. Define 3 arrays for each row (i.e. `rowA`, `rowB` and `rowC`) that each contained 3 empty strings `row = ["", "", ""];` ("row-arrays")

-2. Replace an empty string with the input from a players' click, using the `.splice` array method, in the relevant row-array based on the index of the button pressed
+2. Replace an empty string in the relevant row-array with the input from a players' click, using the `.splice` array method, in based on the index of the button pressed

-3. Define and call a function called `column()` to create 3 arrays for each column (i.e. `colA`, `colB` and `colC`) based on the elements and their respective positions in the row-arrays
+3. Define and call a function called `column()` to create 3 arrays for each column (i.e. `colA`, `colB` and `colC`) based on the relevant elements and their respective positions in the row-arrays

-4. Define and call another function called `diagonal()` to create 2 arrays for each diagonal (i.e. `diagL` and `diagR`), also based on the elements and their respective positions in the row-arrays
+4. Define and call another function called `diagonal()` to create 2 arrays for each diagonal (i.e. `diagL` and `diagR`), also based on the relevant elements and their respective positions in the row-arrays

-5. Using the `_.each` function from the *Underscore.js* JavaScript library to loop through each of the 8 arrays, I was able to then use the `_.difference` function also from the *Underscore.js* JavaScript library to compare the arrays to a pre-determined winning array `var boardXWin = ["X", "X", "X"];` and `var boardOWin = ["O", "O", "O"];` and determine whether a win had occurred in any of the 8 configurations.
+5. Using the `_.each` function from the *Underscore.js* JavaScript library to loop through each of the 8 arrays, I was able to then use the `_.difference` function (also from the *Underscore.js* JavaScript library) to compare the arrays to a pre-defined winning array, `var boardXWin = ["X", "X", "X"];` and `var boardOWin = ["O", "O", "O"];`, and determine whether a win had occurred in any of the 8 configurations.

   ```javascript
     _.each(boardKeys, function(key, index) { // loops through all 8 arrays